SUSE Manager Daemon (rhnsd)

 All items left of the

-Python XMLRPC server block represent processes running on a SUSE Manager client.
+Python XMLRPC server block represent processes running on the SUSE Manager client.

 rhnsd initialization script has a configuration file on the client system at